cogtoolslab/improvised_numerals/stimuli/README.md

-Directory to contain stimulus preprocessing code for this project.
+This directory contains stimulus preprocessing code for each experiment in this project.